Continual-Continuous | Commonly Confused Words

 etymology

-• Continual suggests something that happens frequently but with breaks or interruptions in between.
+• Continual refers to something that happens repeatedly but with breaks in between.

-• Think of continual as a series of events repeated over time, while continuous is like a straight line with no gaps.
+• Think of continual as a series of repeated events and continuous as a single unbroken action.

 © 2025 Lithium Lab Pte Ltd